 One of the most daunting jobs in the sailing is to be tactician on board Team Nika in the 44Cup.
 This has nothing to do with the team or the owner– Vladimir Proshikin is one of the nicest individuals you could hope to meet – but simply due to this position’s extraordinary lineage.
-Previous individuals who have worn the team’s characteristics black and gold and while whispering into the Russian helmsman’s ear have included: Russell Coutts, Dean Barker, Terry Hutchinson, Ed Baird and Tom Slingsby, all of them America’s Cup legends.
+Previous individuals who have worn the team’s characteristics black and gold and while whispering into the helmsman’s ear have included: Russell Coutts, Dean Barker, Terry Hutchinson, Ed Baird and Tom Slingsby, all of them America’s Cup legends.

 The latest to join this exceptional list doesn’t come with America’s Cup stripes but is one of the most sought-after small keelboat tacticians.
 36-year-old Spaniard Manuel ‘Manu’ Weiller was supposed to have stepped on board Team Nika last season but due the 44Cup being cancelled in 2020, this was postponed.
 However Weiller did finally experience his first regatta with the team at last month’s 44Cup Portoroz.

 Despite the pandemic, Weiller had a surprisingly busy 2020, almost entirely racing in Italy where sailing in classes such as the Melges 20, Melges 32 and Swan50 took place with stringent safety measures put in place.
 “I was having three or four PCR tests each week - a lot of tests!” he recalls.